Fishing in the Gulf of Mexico

 Water Currents: Fishing in the Gulf of Mexico

-Fishing around areas with strong water currents can be productive, as these areas tend to concentrate fish.
+Fishing around areas with strong water currents, such as the “Gulfstream” can be productive, as these areas tend to move nutrients up through the water column, concentrating both bait fish and their predatory counterparts.
 Look for areas where two currents meet, such as around points or jetties, and use lures or live bait to attract fish

 Gulf of Mexico: Seasonality and Weather